designbyfront/Import-Data-into-ExpressionEngine/README.md

 <br />
 ### Stage 4 ###
 In this stage, you can review errors, warnings and a list of the rows submitted.

-Errors are fatal and will stop import:

- * Unknown input type provided
- * Invalid input_type object implemented
- * Unable to read input file
- * Unimplemented fieldtype which is required

-Warnings are logged and presented after import:

- * Unimplemented fieldtype which is not required
+For more details on errors and warnings, please consult the [Errors and Warnings list in Toubleshooting](#troubleshooting).<br />
 The list of rows submitted shows the `title` field of each row submitted from the input file and and a success or failure notice.

 ![Import - stage four](http://devot-ee.com/images/sized/images/uploads/addons/stage_four-480x142.jpg "Import - stage four")<br />